wz2536/power-of-peace-speech_CapstoneFall2021/README.md

 Each .json file contains the data related to one article.
 There are ~57M articles in lowPeace and ~33M articles (.json files) in highPeace.

 ### Files and Folder

+- **Reports** contains our progress reports and final presentation slides of the projects.
+(Still updating)
+- **Sample Data Exploration** contains the works we done in progress report 1; construct theoretical approach to the problem based on the sample dataset